 Ancient Corinth: from Sisyphus to Caesar

-Ancient Corinth is a historic site in Greece dating back over 5000 years and is located on the Isthmus of Corinth.
+Ancient Corinth is a historic site in Greece dating back to the Neolithic period over 5000 years and is located on the Isthmus of Corinth.
 It grew to become the greatest of all the Greek city-states.
 A major ancient site for Greece, the Temple of Apollo is the most famous building still standing within the large archaeological zone.